Jnani-222/DataPreprocessing-MissingValues/README.md

 ## Note

+## Handling Missing Values

+In this project, we adopt a pragmatic approach for handling missing values, taking into consideration the data type of the variable and its potential dependencies on other columns.
+Here's our general strategy:

+### Numerical Variables

+For missing values in numerical variables:
+1. **Outlier Detection**: We begin by checking for outliers in the given numerical column using statistical methods or domain knowledge.
+If significant outliers are present, we choose to fill missing values with the **median** of the respective column.
+The median is robust to outliers and can provide a representative central tendency.
+2. **No Outliers**: In cases where no significant outliers are detected, we opt to fill missing values with the **mean** of the respective column.
+The mean is a suitable measure for central tendency when outliers are not a concern.

+### Categorical Variables

+For missing values in categorical variables:
+1. We fill missing values with the **mode** (the most frequent category) of the respective column.

+### Dependency Consideration

+We also recognize that the choice of how to fill missing values may be influenced by the specific dataset and its dependencies.
+In some cases, the missing value strategy may vary based on the relationship between columns.
+It is advisable to perform exploratory data analysis and statistical tests to assess such dependencies, which may influence the choice between mean, median, or mode for filling missing values.

+## Data Analysis and Visualization

 In this script, we've taken a pragmatic approach to handle missing values without extensive data analysis and visualization.
 Here's why:

 - **No Heat Maps or Visualizations**: While heat maps and other visualizations can be powerful tools to explore relationships between columns, we've opted not to use them.
 This is because we have a basic understanding of the variables in the data and how they are interconnected.
 Our primary objective is to handle missing values efficiently and not to perform in-depth data analysis or correlation studies.